tzh181129/Shopping/README.md

 3.    php artisan key:generate php artisan migrate (Optional) Run vendor/bin/phpunit to run some application tests I have written.
 Have a look at them in the tests folder.

+4.    composer update

-4.    php artisan serve Visit localhost:8000 in your browser
+5.    php artisan serve Visit localhost:8000 in your browser